efatihkutuk/koruphp/README.md

 ## Configuration

-Settings are stored in `config/config.php` and can be overridden via environment variables.
-By default a local SQLite file is used and the expected Google token is `test-google-token`.
+Settings are loaded from `.env` and fall back to values in `config/config.php`.
+The default setup uses a local SQLite file and expects the Google token `test-google-token`.

 ## Directory Structure